Massamba Sambou

-Massamba Lô Sambou (born 17 September 1986) is a Senegalese professional footballer who last played for Ulaanbaatar City.
+Massamba Lô Sambou (born 17 September 1986) is a Senegalese professional footballer who last played for Taichung Futuro.

 Career

 Born in Kolda, Sambou can play in central defense, but also as a defensive midfielder.
 In 2006, he signed its first professional contract with his formative club, Monaco.
 He played in the 2008–09 season for Le Havre on loan from Monaco.
-On 11 June 2010, left his club FC Nantes and signed a three years contract for Greek side Atromitos.
+On 11 June 2010, left FC Nantes and signed a three-year contract with Greek side Atromitos.

 On 8 July 2011, he joined French Ligue 2 club Troyes on a two-year contract, but was released in a one month.
 In January 2012 he signed a contract with LB Châteauroux until June 2013.

 International career

 In 2007, he was called up for the first time to the Senegal national football team.